-Services that are covered for you What you must pay when you get these services Diagnostic tests (like lab tests) In-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
-Out-of-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
-X-ray, radium, and isotope therapy including technician materials and services In-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
-Out-of-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
-Surgical dressings In-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
+Se ervices that are covered for you What you must pay when you get these services • Diagnostic tests (like lab tests) In-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
+Out-of-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. • X-ray, radium, and isotope therapy including technician materials and services In-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
+Out-of-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. • Surgical dressings In-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
 Out-of-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.

-Services that t are covered for you What you must pay when you get these services Splints, cas dislocations ts and other devices used to reduce fractures and In-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
-Out-of-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. all or part of or all or part of malfunction and orthotics devices (other than dental) that replace of an internal body organ (including contiguous tissue), rt of the function of a permanently inoperative or ning internal body organ, including replacement or such devices In-Network Please refer to Prosthetic Devices and Related Supplies.
-Out-of-Network Please refer to Prosthetic Devices and Related Supplies. and eyes in required be eack, and neck braces; trusses; and artificial legs, arms, cluding adjustments, repairs, and replacements cause of breakage, wear, loss, or a change in the hysical condition In-Network Please refer to Prosthetic Devices and Related Supplies.
-Out-of-Network Please refer to Prosthetic Devices and Related Supplies.
-Physical the erapy, speech therapy, and occupational therapy In-Network Please refer below to Outpatient Rehabilitation Services.
+Se ervices that are covered for you at are covered for you What you must pay when you get these services • Splints, casts and other devices used to reduce fractures and dislocations In-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
+Out-of-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. • Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices In-Network Please refer to Prosthetic Devices and Related Supplies.
+Out-of-Network Please refer to Prosthetic Devices and Related Supplies. • Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition In-Network Please refer to Prosthetic Devices and Related Supplies. • Physical therapy, speech therapy, and occupational therapy Out-of-Network Please refer to Prosthetic Devices and Related Supplies.
+In-Network Please refer below to Outpatient Rehabilitation Services.
 Out-of-Network Please refer below to Outpatient Rehabilitation Services.